 However, FMC failed to notify the FDA or the thousands of non-FMC clinics that administered GranuFlo and NaturaLyte during dialysis treatment.
 In early 2012, the FMC memo was anonymously leaked to the FDA.
 The FDA launched an investigation as a response to the leaked memo.
 FMC may be guilty for violating federal regulations by withholding this serious and life-threatening information.

 When asked why the information was withheld, FMC’s Chief Medical Officer Dr. Franklin W. Maddux claimed that the only way to communicate the information was to publish it in medical journals and papers.
 He noted that the findings included in the memo were preliminary, and thus did not warrant publication.

-The plaintiffs are represented by NPR partners Nelson Roach and Neil Smith, and associates Chris Johnson and Chad Ihrig.
+The plaintiffs are represented by NP partner Neil Smith and associate Chad Ihrig.